iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/index.md

 <admon>

-Deleting your account in Iterative Studio does not delete your Git repositories.
+Deleting your account in DVC Studio does not delete your Git repositories.

 </admon>